shopperlabs/v1.laravelshopper.dev/content/collections/docs/customization.md

   <div class="caption">Admin setting</div>
 </div>

-The component used to update store setting of the store is found in the component configuration file `config/shopper/components.php`, It's the `Shopper\Framework\Http\Livewire\Settings\General` component..
+The component used to update store setting of the store is found in the component configuration file `config/shopper/components.php`, It's the `Shopper\Framework\Http\Livewire\Settings\General` component.

 ```php
 use Shopper\Framework\Http\Livewire;